abcsFrederick/SlideSeg3/README.md

 If the environment was activated successfully, you should see (SlideSeg3) at the beggining of the command prompt.

+OpenSlide and OpenCV are C libraries; as a result, they have to be installed separately from the conda environment, which contains all of the python dependencies.

 ### 2. Setup <a class ="anchor" id="2."></a>

 Create a folder called 'images/' in the main directory and copy all of the slide images into this folder.
 Create a folder called 'xml/' in the main directory copy the markup and annotation files (in .xml format) into this folder.
 It is important that the annotation files have the same file name as the slide they are associated with.